Skip to content

 Security Implications:

-• Compromised IdP = compromised Auth tenant
+• Compromised IdP = compromised Authifi tenant

 • Misconfigured claims mapping can grant unintended access